Xinjiang conflict: 2007–present

 On 28 October 2013, an SUV ploughed through a group of pedestrians near Tiananmen Square in central Beijing, crashed into a stone bridge and caught fire, causing dozens of casualties.
 Chinese authorities quickly identified the driver as Uyghur.

 In 2014, the conflict intensified.
 In January, eleven Uighur militants were killed by Kyrgyz security forces.
 They were identified as Uyghurs by their appearance, and their personal effects indicated that they were separatists.

 On 1 March, a group of knife-wielding terrorists attacked the Kunming Railway Station, killing 31 and injuring 141.
 China blamed Xinjiang militants for the attack, and over 380 people were arrested in the following crackdown.
+Following reports of the attack, Uyghur-Chinese actress Medina Memet urged her fans on Weibo not to equate Uyghurs with terrorism.
 A captured attacker and three others were charged on 30 June.
 Three of the suspects were accused of "leading and organising a terror group and intentional homicide", although they did not directly take part since they had been arrested two days earlier.
 On 12 September, a Chinese court sentenced three people to death and one to life in prison for the attack.
-Social media had initially been the main portal for covering the attack, due to lack of coverage on Chinese TV.
 The attack was praised by ETIM.

 On 18 April, a group of 16 Chinese citizens identified as ethnic Uyghurs engaged in a shootout with Vietnamese border guards after seizing their guns when they were being detained to be returned to China.
 Five Uyghurs and two Vietnamese guards died in the incident.
 Ten of the Uyghurs were men, and the rest were women and children.

 Twelve days later, two attackers stabbed people before detonating their suicide vests at an Ürümqi train station.
 Three people, including the attackers, were killed.

 On 22 May, two suicide car bombings occurred after the occupants threw explosives from their vehicles at an Ürümqi street market.
-The attacks killed 43 people and injured more than 90, the one of the deadliest attacks to date in the Xinjiang conflict.
+The attacks killed 43 people and injured more than 90, one of the deadliest attacks to date in the Xinjiang conflict.
 On 5 June, China sentenced nine people to death for terrorist attacks in Xinjiang.